Process of Qualifications Assessment

-- Signed Application Form for Community Care Fund (CCF) Subsidy for Persons Holding Non-local Qualifications to Conduct Qualifications Assessment (Only for CCF scheme applicants)
+- Signed Application Form for Subsidy for Persons Holding Non-local Qualifications to Conduct Qualifications Assessment (SNQQA) (Only for SNQQA scheme applicants)

-- Evidence of subsidy scheme approval (Only for CCF scheme applicants)
+- Evidence of subsidy scheme approval (Only for SNQQA scheme applicants)

 If you reside overseas, you should prepare certified true copies for the documents mentioned in above.
 Certified true copies must be certified by a notary office, a law firm, the relevant granting body/bodies or consulate.